reframejs/reframe/readme.md

    - TypeScript support
    - CSS preprocessors support, such as PostCSS, SASS, etc.
    - etc.
  - Custom routing library.
-(Reframe uses `path-to-regexp` by default.)
+(Reframe uses React Router by default.)
  - Custom view library such as Preact.

 #### No Lock-in

 Strictly speaking, Reframe does have a lock-in: You write page configs that only Reframe understands.
 And, not only Reframe, but every framework can be escaped from.
 But the escape cost greatly varies:
  1. How much code can be re-used after the escape?
  2. How progressively can the framework be escaped?